parrt/cs652/projects/Java-vtable.md

 Both `Car` and `Truck` inherit `getColor`.

-If I have a reference to a truck and send it message `start`, we need to figure out whether to execute `Truck`'s `start` or `Vehicle`'s version:
+If I have a `Vehicle` reference and send it message `start`, we need to figure out whether to execute `Truck`'s `start` or `Vehicle`'s version.
+Always remember that the receiver dictates how to respond to a message/method.
+Consider the following J code.

 ```java
 Vehicle v;